silentorb/marloth-story/books/fairytale/part5.md

 reliable.
 Throughout the Library there are holes through the dimension the Library rests within.
 Most of these holes can be found in the outer rooms and passageways of this dimension, areas that are so old not even I know who built them or to what purpose.
-They are one-way holes: things can go out but cannot come in.
+They are only one-way: things can go out but cannot come in.
 And when something passes through them, there is no way of knowing where they will land.
 If a person were to fall through, they would most likely plummet to their death."